 I first found out about cordwood construction while visiting my friend Steve in North Carolina.
-He built a retreat in the woods after researching about cordwood building and about his family’s roots.
-His ancestors settled in Wisconsin during the 1900s and the houses they built used the cordwood technique.
+He built a retreat in the woods after researching about cordwood building and his family’s roots.
+His ancestors settled in Wisconsin during the 1900s and the houses they made used the cordwood technique.

 After seeing his cabin and doing a little research on my own.
 I can say that cordwood constructions would make an ideal retreat for today’s off-gridders or survivalists.

 Cordwood has been used for over a century, and it’s one of the ways to build a natural home of sustainable materials that would allow one to become mortgage free.
 It is a method of building a wall by stacking softwood logs measuring 12 to 24 inches in length firewood style, using a mortar mixture to hold them together at the ends, and insulating the center cavity with sawdust and lime.
 The thickness of the wall is determined by the length of the cordwood used and the builder’s need for energy efficiency.
 Almost any debarked and dried softwood is considered acceptable for stack wall construction.